The light lentil cream is a refined legume appetizer and also a condiment for bruschetta and croutons, canapés and vol au vent.

 • 1 pinch mixed peppercorns (with grinder)

-• to taste sun-dried tomatoes (drained well if in oil)
+• as needed sun-dried tomatoes (well drained if in oil)

 Suggested Tools